sfchao/char_counter/README.md

 # CharCounter

-TODO: Write a gem description
+Calculate an input string and display the most frequently character and last frequently character.
+Pick the lowest code points if there is a tie.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'char_counter'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install char_counter
+    $ gem install char_counter --source https://github.com/sfchao/char_counter.git

 ## Usage
 char_counter yourstring